casiimir/casiimir/README.md

 <h2 align="center">Hi there 🖖🏻</h2>

-My name is Casimiro and I so want to be a good developer.
+My name is Casimiro I so want to be a skilled <strong>software engineer</strong>.
 I'll do whatever it takes to get there!
 I'm experimenting with a lot of thing for now and GitHub it's my warehouse.
 Maybe you can find something interesting! 💻
 - 🌱 I’m currently learning Advanced Javascript, React and Node.js
 - 👯 I’m looking to collaborate on stunning projects
 - ⚡ Fun fact: I have a master's degree in Philosophy!